jdsandifer/100-days-of-code/log.md

 **Today's Progress:** Added tests for BibleReader and BibleParser, and removed refactored methods (no longer needed in current class).

+**Thoughts:** One third of the way there (almost)!
+It's going to be a long haul, but my GitHub is already starting to look a lot more complete (more green squares on my profile).

 **Links to work:** [BibleParserTest.java](https://github.com/jdsandifer/BibleStatistics/blob/master/src/BibleParserTest.java),
                    [BibleReaderTest.java](https://github.com/jdsandifer/BibleStatistics/blob/master/src/BibleReaderTest.java)